dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/index.md

 A Blazor app can invoke JavaScript (JS) functions from .NET methods and .NET methods from JS functions.
 These scenarios are called *JavaScript interoperability* (*JS interop*).

-After covering the general concepts in this article, JS interop guidance is provided in the following pair of articles:
+This overview article covers general concepts.
+Further JS interop guidance is provided in the following articles:

 * <xref:blazor/js-interop/call-javascript-from-dotnet>
 * <xref:blazor/js-interop/call-dotnet-from-javascript>